ethereum/ethereum-org-website/src/content/developers/docs/standards/tokens/erc-223/index.md

 }
 ```

-Now we want another contract to accept deposits of `tokenA` assuming that tokenA is a ERC-223 token.
+Now we want another contract to accept deposits of `tokenA` assuming that tokenA is an ERC-223 token.
 The contract must accept only tokenA and reject any other tokens.
 When the contract receives tokenA it must emit a `Deposit()` event and increase the value of the internal `deposits` variable.

 Here is the code: